Antigonus I Monophthalmus: The Fourth Diadochi War

 The most powerful dynasts of the empire, now kings in their own right: Cassander, Seleucus, Ptolemy, and Lysimachus, responded to Antigonus's successes by allying with each other, often through marriage.
 Antigonus soon found himself at war with all four, largely because his territory shared borders with each of them.
 In 304–303, Demetrius had Cassander in a difficult position, having gained the support of the Greeks and defeating Cassander repeatedly.
 Antigonus demanded from Cassander the unconditional submission of Macedonia.
 Seleucus, Lysimachus, and Ptolemy responded by joining forces and attacking him.
 Lysimachus and Cassander's general Prepelaos invaded Asia Minor from Thrace, crossing the Hellespont.
 Lysimachus had soon secured most of the Ionian cities.
 Meanwhile, Seleucus was marching through Mesopotamia and Cappadocia.
 Antigonus was obliged to recall Demetrius from Greece, where his son had recently had an indecisive encounter with Cassander in Thessaly.
 Now Antigonus and Demetrius moved against Lysimachus and Prepelaos.

 However, the united forces of Seleucus, Lysimachus, and Prepelaos defeated the army of Antigonus and Demetrius at the decisive Battle of Ipsus in 301 BC.
 Antigonus died during the battle in his eighty-first year after being struck by a javelin.
 Prior to Ipsus, he had never lost a battle.
 With his death, any plans for reuniting Alexander's empire came to an end.
 Antigonus's kingdom was divided up, with most of his territories ending up in the hands of the new kingdoms ruled by Lysimachus and Seleucus.
 The victors largely followed Antigonus's precedent and had themselves named as kings, but they did not claim power over the erstwhile empire of Alexander nor over each other.
 Instead, these kings established a troubled (and in the end failed) modus vivendi with each other, and accepted their kingdoms as separate realms.

 Antigonus's surviving son Demetrius took control of Macedonia in 294 BC.
 Antigonus's descendants held this possession, off and on, until it was conquered by the Roman Republic after the Battle of Pydna in 168 BC.

 Family

 Antigonus's father was a nobleman named Philip.
 His mother's name is unknown.
-Antigonus had an older brother named Demetrius, a younger brother named Polemaeus, father of Polemaeus.
+Antigonus had an older brother named Demetrius, a younger brother named Ptolemaeus, father of Ptolemaeus.
 His nephew Telesphorus may have been the son of a third brother.
 He also had a younger half-brother, Marsyas, from his mother's second marriage to Periander of Pella.

 Antigonus married to Stratonice, his older brother's widow and had two sons: Demetrius I Poliorcetes and Philip.